M-3LAB/awesome-3d-anomaly-detection/README.md

 We discuss public datasets and related studies in detail.
 Welcome to read our paper and make comments.

 We warmly welcome any new work that we may have overlooked.
-Please email [**Hanzhe Liang**](mailto:2023362051@email.szu.edu.cn) and copy in [**Bingyang Guo**](mailto:wxqdmr@gmail.com) to ensure nothing is missed.
+Please email Hanzhe Liang to ensure nothing is missed.
 Additionally, Yunkang Cao and Jinbao Wang also participated in this work.

 ⭐⭐⭐ We are currently drafting the review, which you will soon have access to.
 All literature within this GitHub repository will be cited and discussed.
-Furthermore, we shall provide a comprehensive benchmark to evaluate the principal methodologies.
+Furthermore, [Bingyang Guo](mailto:wxqdmr@gmail.com) shall provide a comprehensive benchmark to evaluate the principal methodologies.
 Contributions from any approach are welcome!!

 🔥🔥🔥 Contributions to our repository are welcome.
 Feel free to categorize the papers and pull requests.